 - Reduced requests for epidural pain medication by 60%

 - Reduced incidences of fever for the birthing person

 - Reduced the number of days newborns spent in NICU (neo-natal infant care unit)

 - Reduced the amount of septic workups performed on newborns

 - Resulted in higher rates of breastfeeding

-- Resulted in more positive maternal assessments of maternal confidence
+- Resulted in more positive assessments of confidence

-- Resulted in more positive maternal assessments of maternal and newborn health
+- Resulted in more positive assessments of health for both the birthing person and the baby

 - Resulted in decreased rates of postpartum depression

 Kinds of doulas